phixid/functionals/README.md

 ```

 ### Left
-Left is like a Box, it has a map, fold and inspect method.
-The map method on Left does not apply
+Left is like a Box, it has a chain, map, fold and inspect method.
+Chain on the Left returns itself like
-the function to the contained value.
+nothing happened.
+The map method on Left does not apply the function to the contained value.
 Fold takes two functions, an error-handler and a success-handler.
-It applies the error-handler to the contained value.
+It applies the error-handler to
+the contained value.

 ```javascript
 const Left = value => ({